-Competitions and Giveaways
+Competitions and giveaways

 Contests as such are pretty fun and engaging depending on your brand/service/product of course.
-Not only you drive engagement to your profile; you can also create a buzz among social media users.
+Not only do you drive engagement to your profile; you can also create a buzz among social media users.
 Depending on how creative and fun your content is, your content might as well become viral.
-You can ask people to tag other friends, like the posts, follow & share the content or your account.
+You can ask people to tag other friends, like the posts, follow & share the content, or your account.
 You can even make people create their own original content.

 Personally, I like this one a lot as it seems to be the most ‘natural’ way, although it can be more expensive to execute.
-By signing up to a takeover, you let the influencer to use your brand’s own IG, FB, Twitter, LinkedIn or whatever social media channel you’d like, for an agreed period of time.
+By signing up for a takeover, you let the influencer use your brand’s own IG, FB, Twitter, LinkedIn, or whatever social media channel you’d like, for an agreed period of time.
 Your selected influencer can create polls, questions & answers sessions, share selfies, meet up with fans for a cup of coffee while sharing this on your brand’s account, etc.